deepmodeling/Uni-Mol/README.md

 **NOTE**: Our first version of the molecular pretraining ran with **all hydrogen** pretrained model, and above hyper-parameters are also for **all hydrogen** pretrained model.
 You can download the [all hydrogen model parameter](https://unimol.dp.tech/ckp/mol_pre_all_h_220816.pt) here, and use it with `only_polar=-1` to reproduce our results.
 The performance of pretraining model with **no hydrogen** is very close to the **all hydrogen** one in molecular property prediction.
 We will update the hyperparameters for the no hydrogen version later.

+**NOTE**: For reproduce, you can do the validation on test set while training, with `--valid-subset valid` changing to `--valid-subset valid,test`.
+The model selection is still based on the performance of the valid set.
+It is controlled by `--best-checkpoint-metric $metric`.

 **NOTE**: You'd better align the `only_polar` parameter in pretraining and finetuning: `-1` for all hydrogen, `0` for no hydrogen, `1` for polar hydrogen.